syncsketch/python-api/README.md

 ##### 2) Create A Project

-Let's create a project with the obtained account
+Let's create a project with the selected account

     project = s.addProject(firstAccount.id, 'DEV Example Project', 'DEV API Testing')

-This creates a new Review called `Dev Example Project` with the description `DEV API Testing`
+This creates a new Project called `Dev Example Project` with the description `DEV API Testing`

 ##### 3) Create a Review

-We can easily create add a Review to our Project using it's `id`
+We can now add a Review to our newly created Project using it's `id`

     review = s.addReview(project['id'],'DEV Review (api)','DEV Syncsketch API Testing')